Optimising the cloud means knowing where to store your data in the most cost-effective way because the difference in savings is significant.

 With increased demand comes an increased need for data centres, availability zones and regions.
 However, there are two issues here that limit the efficacy of a sloppy “Add more resources!” response to more demand:

 - Not all cloud use cases require this level of built-in redundancy and management overhead

 - Data centres have a natural limit in physical size

 Moore’s law for data centres?

 Do you remember Moore’s Law for CPUs?
 The same appears to happen for data centres.
-The similarities cannot be overlooked: Initially CPUs were unfettered in growth and capabilities, miniaturisation of CPUs have now reached the scale of nanometers.
-A nanometer is one billionth of a metre, or one millionth of a millimeter.
-A thick human hair is about 0.1mm thick – that is 100,000 nanometers…
+The similarities cannot be overlooked: Initially, CPUs were unfettered in growth and capabilities, and the miniaturisation of CPUs has now reached the scale of nanometers.
+A nanometer is one-billionth of a metre or one millionth of a millimetre.
+A thick human hair is about 0.1mm thick – which equates to 100,000 nanometers.

-Upon reaching this physical hard limit, CPU manufactures did not scale up – instead, they scaled out.
-The day and age of single core CPUs are long gone.
+Upon reaching this physical hard limit, CPU manufacturers did not scale up – instead, they scaled out.
+The day and age of single-core CPUs are long gone.
 These days, even the consumer market features laptops with 8 cores and more per CPU.
 Even handheld devices (mobile phones, tablets) operate CPUs with 4 cores.
 That means that contemporary IT hardware is a distributed system!

-As data centres reach their physical capacity limits of floor space, heat exchange capacity, electrical power requirements (and many more), a natural and comparable response would be to … build more datacentres!
-But that comes again at the cost of the operational overhead to satisfy the SLOs cloud providers offer when you use their infrastucture.
+As data centres reach their physical capacity limits of floor space, heat exchange capacity, electrical power requirements (and many more), a natural and comparable response would be to … build more data centres!
+But that comes again at the cost of the operational overhead to satisfy the SLOs cloud providers offer when you use their infrastructure.

 Simply put, the cost to increase the physical size of a data centre per revenue-generating service unit (e.g. a container of a certain size) increases disproportionally until it exceeds the revenue generated per service unit: The cloud provider would turn a loss.